morrisoncheney/morrisoncheney/README.md

 - scikit-learn
 - matplotlib

+## Areas I am interested in
+- Machine learning
+- Mathematics (especially Linear algebra)
+- Data Science
+- Also Physics and Chemistry

 ---

-## 📚 What I'm Learning
-- Machine learning (teaching computers to be smarter than me)
-- Linear algebra (turns out matrices are everywhere)
-- Writing cleaner, less embarrassing code

----

-## 🚀 Recent Projects
+## Recent Projects
-- K-Means clustering experiments
-- Various data analysis notebooks
+- Various data analysis studies
 - A text-based RPG using an API that obeys D&D 5e–like rules

 <!--